Smart Green: Your Garden on the Palm of the Hand

 Imminent Future: Emerging Technologies

-• Predictive augmented reality: Holographic projections of plant growth over 5 years.
+• Predictive augmented reality: Holographic projections of plant growth at 5 years.

 • Emotional vocal assistants: Interpretation of plant states using bioacoustics.

-• Gardening drones: Autonomous systems for the care of large areas.
+• Garden drones: Autonomous systems for the care of large areas.

 • Digital biomimicry: Algorithms that replicate growth patterns of primary forests.